Contact Us for a Free Consultation (213) 542-0979

 What should someone expect at the Los Angeles criminal court proceedings that they could face in a misdemeanor or a felony case?
 What is proper courtroom etiquette for your clients?

 It depends on the type of appearance.
-Most of the appearances in criminal court usually are relatively quick once the case is called.
+Once the case is called, most appearances in criminal court are relatively quick.
 Sometimes, it takes a minute to get everybody there.

 A lot of times, the lawyers are negotiating and talking to each other.
-Sometimes, your attorney's trying to get information from the prosecutor, such as discovery videotapes, or other information that's relevant to your case.
+Sometimes, your attorney is trying to get information from the prosecutor, such as discovery videotapes or other information that's relevant to your case.

-So, I would say to get there on time, and to let your attorney do what they do without any interference from you.
-I've had some clients that are so nervous that they end up getting in the way.
+When you're in the courtroom, it's best to get there on time and let your attorney do their job without any interference.
+I've had some clients who are so nervous that they end up getting in the way.
 They've got to be talked to and told what's going on every step of the way inside the courtroom while the attorney is trying to make moves for them.

-Attorney's don't really need their help other than to be there on time and follow the instructions.
-Usually, I don't have any problems with clients because I explain things pretty thoroughly and let them know exactly what's going to happen.
+Remember, your attorney is there to handle the legal proceedings.
+They don't need your help other than to be there on time and follow their instructions.
+I usually don't have any problems with clients because I explain things thoroughly and keep them informed about what's going on.

-If they do have some sort of question, or if they're confused, we can step out of the courtroom, sit down, and go over everything.
-But, you should trust your attorney because you hired them.
-You did the research on them.
+If they have questions or are confused, we can step out of the courtroom, sit down, and go over everything.
+But it would be best if you trusted your attorney because you hired them and researched them.

 About the Author